minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-and in close temporal proximity to roll-calls to maximize their influence on voting behavior @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
+and in close temporal proximity to roll-calls to maximize their influence on voting behavior @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interest groups' causes @stratmann-1998.
 By including a more restricted time frame for contribution, such as six months prior to the vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (September 13, 2017 and July 18, 2018) in the 115th congressional session overlap.
-Which is why, albeit analysing both strategies in this paper, for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.",
+Which is why, albeit analyzing both strategies in this paper, for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.",